-How Text Messages are a Game-Changer in Fraud Prevention
+How Text Alerts are a Game-Changer in Fraud Prevention

 Over a decade ago, tech insiders predicted “the death of SMS” text messaging.
 Bad news for them: it’s still going strong.
 And short message service (SMS) isn’t just sticking around—it’s evolving.